Contact Information

 Biography

 Anke Pinkert is a scholar of modern German literature, film, and culture, with a focus on memory studies and social activism.
 She received her Ph.D. from the University of Chicago, and has taught in the United States and Germany, including at the University of Chicago, Macalester College, and the University of Leipzig.
-She is an Associate Professor of German and Media & Cinema Studies.
+She is a Professor of German and Media & Cinema Studies, and Conrad Humanities Scholar for the College of Liberal Arts&Sciences.
 In addition, she holds appointments at the Russian, East European, and Eurasian Center, the Program in Jewish Culture & Society, and the Unit for Criticism and Interpretive Theory.
-Since 2009, Professor Pinkert has collaborated with a group of scholars who co-founded the Initiative of Holocaust, Genocide, Memory Studies at Illinois.
+Since 2009, she has collaborated with a group of scholars who co-founded the interdisciplinary Initiative of Holocaust, Genocide, Memory Studies at Illinois.

 In her second major area of inquiry, Anke Pinkert explores recent shifts in Humanities education, activism, and research.
 She is the co-leader of the IPRH research cluster on the "Public Humanities," and the Center for Advanced Studies multidisciplinary initiative on "Learning Publics."
-From 2009-2014, she served as a faculty affiliate of the Education Justice Project at the University of Illinois http://www.educationjustice.net, a collaborative of incarcerated and nonincarcerated teachers and students.
+From 2009-2014, she worked as a faculty affiliate in the Education Justice Project at Illinois http://www.educationjustice.net, a collaborative of incarcerated and nonincarcerated teachers and students.
 EJP offers advanced college courses and extra-curricular programs at Danville Correctional Center in East Central Illinois.

 At the University of Illinois, she teaches undergraduate and graduate courses on 20th/21st century German literature, film, and culture; critical theory; Holocaust representations; and mass incarceration in film and media.